 Is it worth opening an eCommerce business in Romania?
 We'll leave it to you to draw a conclusion after we present you with the list of advantages and disadvantages.

-What do you say, is it worth the investment?
+What do you think, is it worth the investment?
+We think so!

 Not all eCommerce businesses do the same thing or target the same audience.
 So, there are three main types of merchants: